hideaki-j/hideaki-j.github.io/index.md

 - Introduction to Marketing by Wharton Online

 # 💯 Test Score
-**The Japanese Government Official Examination** - Category: Engineering
+**Japanese Higher Civil Service Examination** - Category: Engineering
-- Passed the Japanese technocrat candidate selection exam and interview, one of the most difficult exams in Japan with a pass rate of about 6% in total, proving his advanced knowledge of mathematics and engineering.
+- Successfully passed the highly selective Japanese governmental examination and interview for high-level administrative positions, with a pass rate of about 6%, demonstrating advanced knowledge of mathematics and engineering.
+Although honored by the opportunity, he ultimately chose to pursue his career as an industry researcher.

 <!--
 # 🌏 Links